Betterment/with_transactional_lock/README.md

 end
 ```

-The above call with attempt to acquire an exclusive lock on the lock
+This call will attempt to acquire an exclusive lock using the provided
-name provided.
+lock name.
 It will wait indefinitely for that lock -- or at least as
 long as your database connection timeout is willing to allow.
 Once the
 lock is acquired you will have exclusive ownership of the advisory lock
 with the name that you provided.
-Your block is free to execute it's
+Your block is free to execute its
 critical work.
-Upon completion of your block, the transaction will be
+Upon completion of your transaction, the lock will be
-committed and the lock will be released.
+released.

 ## Supported databases

-### Postgresl
+### PostgreSQL

-Postgres has first-class support for transactional advisory locks via
+PostgreSQL has first-class support for transactional advisory locks via
 `pg_advisory_xact_lock`.
 This is an exclusive lock that is held for the
 duration of a given transaction and automatically released upon
 transaction commit.